HamedHemati/HamedHemati.github.io/_posts/2023-08-12-stateless_models.md

 Getting straight to the point, in PyTorch, the two state representations are defined as follows:

-**Stateful Models** are models whose state (aka the model's weights) is defined and stored instide the model class definition.
+**Stateful Models** are models whose state (aka the model's weights) is defined and stored inside the model class definition.
 When you create an instance of the model, it initializes the wieghts internally. <u>By default, PyTorch models are stateful</u>.
 Below is an example of a stateful MLP with one hidden layer:

 ```python
 import torch.nn as nn